alexandraholcombe/cr-csharp-week3/README.md

 * Example Input: N/A, automatically loads on home page
 * Example Output: empty list

+**The DeleteAll method for the Client class will return an empty list of Client objects and delete all rows from the clients table.**
+* Example Input: none
+* Example Input: `{empty list}`

 **The Equals method for the Client class will return true if the Client in local memory matches the Client pulled from the database.**
 * Example Input:
         > Local: "Elizabeth", stylist_id is 4, id is 10